 It is the responsibility of HR professionals to develop and implement programs and policies that will support the organisation’s business strategy.
 For example, suppose the organisation’s business strategy is to become a market leader.
 In that case, the HR department might develop and implement programs that focus on developing employee skills and competencies that will help the organisation to achieve this goal.

 The HR department must also be able to evaluate the effectiveness of the programs and policies that have been implemented.
-This evaluation process is essential in order to make sure that the programs and policies are actually supporting the organisation’s business strategy.
+This evaluation process is essential to make sure that the programs and policies are supporting the organisation’s business strategy.

 Strategic human resource management is a process that must be constantly adapted to the ever-changing needs of the organisation.
 It not only encourages a great mix of talents but also ensures they are working towards the growth of the company.

 Several benefits are achieved through strategic human resource management.
 By aligning HR strategies with the overall business strategy, businesses can create a competitive advantage and improve organisational performance.
 Take a look at the top-most benefits of having a strong SHRM in place:

 Strategic human resource management can lead to increased efficiency in the workplace.
 When HR strategies are aligned with business goals, it can help to eliminate waste and duplication of effort.
 It creates a trail for a more streamlined and efficient operation, saving the company time and money.
 It’s a no-brainer that happy and content employees are more productive.

 By investing in the development of employees, businesses can ensure that they have the skills and knowledge necessary to be successful.
 A good strategic human resource management system will help identify employees’ training and development needs.
 This can lead to improved employee performance and increased efficiency.

 Another benefit of strategic human resource management is improved employee retention.
 When employees are allowed to grow and develop within the company, they are more likely to stay with the organisation.
 This can lead to increased employee loyalty and commitment, which can improve retention rates.